CMS Best Practices

 - Review your navigation.
 As you add pages to your site, the navigation tends to grow out of control.
 What makes sense to you and people in your department doesn’t necessarily make sense to your users.

 - When copying and pasting content from Microsoft Word, take a few extra seconds and paste it into a text editor like Notepad first.
 Pasting content directly from Word typically adds a significant amount of "junk code" to your page, and will make it difficult to control page formatting later on.

 - Update pages regularly - statistics, numbers, and examples all need to be recent or credibility suffers.

-Putting page content in an image should not be a replacement for actual text.
+Putting page content in an image is not be a replacement for actual text and violates ADA standards.
 Screen readers and search engine crawlers are not able to “read“ any content contained in an image.
-For example, use text instead of:

 - Use concise writing.
 Most users scan text as opposed to reading every word.

 - Short paragraphs, bulleted lists, headings and subheadings can make a page much easier to read than if it was a large block of text.

 - Use bold text for emphasis – within reason.
 If everything is important enough to be bolded, then nothing should be.

 - Avoid using “click here” in links.
 Instead, link the most descriptive words in the sentence to the file, page or external site.
 A visitor then has the appropriate context without additional reading.